 - viii.
 The relevant text of all statutes and constitutional provisions may be placed in an appendix instead of the body of the brief.
 It is not necessary to attach the Record to the brief. - ix.
 Citations will be complete and, in the format, prescribed by The Bluebook: A Uniform System of Citation (21st ed.).
 The typeface and abbreviation conventions should be in accordance with Rules 2.1 and 2.2 of The Bluebook.
 Underscoring may be used to indicate the use of italics, in accordance with B2 and B8.1. - 3.
 Brief Certificates.
 In addition to the briefs, each team shall submit a certificate containing the following information: - i.
 A statement that the work product contained in all copies of the team's brief is in fact the work product of the team members; - ii.
 A statement that the team has complied fully with their law school's governing honor code; and - iii.
 An acknowledgment that the team has complied with all Competition Rules. - 4.
 Scoring of Briefs. - i.
-Brief scores shall constitute fifty percent (50%) of each team's score in Preliminary Round One and fifty percent (50%) of each team's score in Preliminary Round Two.
+Brief scores shall constitute fifty percent (50%) of each team's score in the preliminary rounds, thirty three percent (33%) of each team's score in the Quarter-final rounds, twenty (20%) of each team's score in the Semi-final rounds, and no percentage (0%) percent of each team's score in the Final round.